Nelson Eddy: Radio and television

 Eddy had his own show on CBS (1942–1943) and starred on The Electric Hour (1944-1946).

 His version of the song "Rose Marie" was used as the subject of an episode of the Scottish comedy sitcom Still Game (S4E2), in which the song was requested by a dying patient.

 He began his more than 600 radio appearances in the mid-1920s.
 The first may have been on December 26, 1924, at station WOO in Philadelphia.
 Besides his many guest appearances, he hosted The Voice of Firestone (1936), The Chase and Sanborn Hour (1937–1939), and Kraft Music Hall (1947–1948), among other programs.
 Eddy frequently used his radio shows to advance the careers of promising young singers.
 While his programs often featured "serious" music, they were never straitlaced.
 It was in a series of comedy routines with Edgar Bergen and Charlie McCarthy on the Chase and Sanborn Hour that Eddy's name became associated with the song "Carry Me Back to Old Virginny", which was also included in the film Maytime.
 On March 31, 1933, he performed the role of Gurnemanz in a broadcast of Richard Wagner's opera Parsifal with Rose Bampton, conducted by Leopold Stokowski.
 During the 1940s, he was a frequent guest on Lux Radio Theater with Cecil B. DeMille, performing radio versions of Eddy's popular films.
 In 1951, Eddy guest-starred on several episodes of The Alan Young Show on CBS-TV.
 In 1952, he recorded a pilot for a sitcom, Nelson Eddy's Backyard, with Jan Clayton, but it failed to find a network slot.
 On November 12, 1952, he surprised his former co-star Jeanette MacDonald when she was the subject of Ralph Edwards' This Is Your Life.
 On November 30, 1952, Eddy was Ed Sullivan's guest on Toast of the Town.

 During the next decade, he guest-starred on Danny Thomas's sitcom Make Room for Daddy and on variety programs such as The Ford Show, Starring Tennessee Ernie Ford, The Bob Hope Show, The Colgate Comedy Hour, The Spike Jones Show, The Dinah Shore Chevy Show.
 His television reunions with Jeanette MacDonald included Lux Video Theater and The Big Record (with Patti Page).
 Both appearances were highly successful but MacDonald's health was failing and although there was talk of their hosting a TV variety show together, it did not happen.

 Eddy was a frequent guest on talk shows, including The Merv Griffin Show and The Tonight Show with Jack Paar.
 On May 7, 1955, Eddy starred in Max Liebman's 90-minute, live-TV version of Sigmund Romberg's The Desert Song on NBC-TV.
-It featured Gale Sherwood, Metropolitan Opera bass Salvatore Baccaloni, veteran film actor Otto Kruger, and the dance team of Bambi Linn and Rod Alexander.
+It featured Gale Sherwood, Metropolitan Opera bass Salvatore Baccaloni, veteran film actor Otto Kruger, Broadway tenor Earl William and the dance team of Bambi Linn and Rod Alexander.